Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Maret 2026 10.14.00 UTC
+- WIB: Rabu, 25 Maret 2026 11.09.42 UTC
-- WITA: Rabu, 25 Maret 2026 11.14.00 UTC
+- WITA: Rabu, 25 Maret 2026 12.09.42 UTC
-- WIT: Rabu, 25 Maret 2026 12.14.00 UTC
+- WIT: Rabu, 25 Maret 2026 13.09.42 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational